 Pine Hollow Reservoir

 This 240-acre irrigation reservoir is most popularly fished for plentiful rainbow trout stocked in the spring and often again in the fall, sometimes including very large hatchery trout.
-We have more on the trout fishing here.
 There also is some decent largemouth bass fishing here, with good cover in shoreline willows.
 Bluegill and bullhead catfish can be easy to catch.
 There is a resort and other facilities.
 The reservoir is located west of Tygh Valley and under an hour’s drive from The Dalles.
 We talk about this and other top lakes in central Oregon (north of Bend) in this article.
+See: Fishing at Pine Hollow Reservoir.

 Rock Creek Reservoir

 In the same vicinity as Pine Hollow Reservoir is this smaller (about 100 acres) irrigation reservoir.
-It also is quite well-stocked with hatchery rainbow trout during the spring months, when fishing is best before summer draw-downs.
+It also is quite well-stocked with hatchery rainbow trout during the spring months, when fishing is best before summer draw-down.
 You might also find some fair fishing for bass and sunfish.
 This is easy to find heading southwest from Tygh Valley, beyond Wamic.
 Cody Ponds are this same area can be another option for bass and sunfish fishing.
+See: Fishing at Rock Creek Reservoir.

 This very accessible spot along the Columbia River just a mile north of The Dalles is popularly fished for rainbow trout stocked in good numbers each spring and typically again in the fall.
-It also has a nice warmwater fishery including largemouth bass, redear sunfish and crappie.
-From I-84, take Exit 82 on the north end of The Dalles and follow River Road to the lake.
-There is easy bank access on the north side by the road, or a float tube or small craft will help you reach more water.
+It also has a nice warmwater fishery including largemouth bass and redear sunfish.
+It is located off Interstate 5 at Exit 82.
+See: Taylor Lake Fishing.

 Fishing in Neighboring Counties